semestry/gradle-aspectj/README.md

 }
 ```

-Also by default, the ajc ant task will be forked with a maximum JVM heap size of 124MB.
-Specify a different value for the `maxmem` variable of the `compileAspect` or
+It is possible to specify a different value for the `maxmem` variable of the `compileAspect` or
-`compileTestAspect` task to increase or decrease the max heap size.
+`compileTestAspect` task to increase or decrease the max heap size:

 ```groovy
 compileAspect {